 - 1. To draw I-V characteristics of PN junction diode. - 2.
 To draw I-V characteristics of Zener diode - 3.
 To design half wave rectifier. - 4.
 To design full wave and bridge rectifiers. - 5.
 To study transistor characteristics in common base, common Collector, and common emitter configurations. - 6.
 To study the I-V characteristics of MOSFET. - 7.
-To design various clippers and clampers using diodes. - 8.
-To obtain the frequency response of an amplifier and calculate the gain bandwidth of the amplifier. - To design a transistor series voltage regulator with current limits and observe current feedback characteristics. - 10.
+To design various clippers and clampers using diodes. - $8.\ To\ obtain\ the\ frequency\ response\ of\ an\ amplifier\ and\ calculate\ the\ gain\ bandwidth\ of\ the\ amplifier.$ - 9.
+To design a transistor series voltage regulator with current limits and observe current feedback characteristics. - 10.
 To study the characteristics of a complementary symmetry amplifier. - 11.
 Application of Op-Amp (741) as inverting and non-inverting amplifier. - 12.
 To use the OP-AMP as summing, scaling and averaging amplifier.

 Course Code CSE255

 Course Title IT Workshop

 Type of Course PC

-100
+LTP 100

 Credits 1

-Course Prerequisites Nil
+Course Prerequisites Nil Nil

-Course Objectives 1.
-Become familiar with additional M A T L A B functions and looping/conditional statements

-2. Learn how to create and use MATLAB m files.
+Course Objectives Become familiar with additional M A T L A B functions and looping/conditional statements Learn how to create and use MATLAB m files.
+MATLAB continued to the statement of the stat

-3. Learn how to write and use MATLAB functions.

-Course Outcome The learner will be able to-

-(CO) 1.
-Understand functions, loops and statements used in Matlab.

-2. Use MATLAB effectively to analyze and visualize data.

-3. Demonstrate understanding and use of fundamental concepts of MATLAB to do simple but large calculations and print out graphs.
+Course Outcome (CO) Learn how to write and use MATLAB functions.
+The learner will be able to- Understand functions, loops and statements used in Matlab.
+Use MATLAB effectively to analyze and visualize data.
+Demonstrate understanding and use of fundamental concepts of MATLAB to do simple but large calculations and print out graphs.